 Leftists’ ideas about music, like those of the minstrel performers before them, leaned southward.
-In the rural South, leftists thought, far from industrialization and commercialization, songs and tunes never exploited for capitalists’ greed continued to flourish, sustained by the collective genius of the people themselves, in opposition to crass pop cranked out for filthy lucre to dull the class-consciousness of the urban proletariat.
-Where the blackface impresarios were theater producers, sideshow barkers, musical appropriators and unabashed carnies, advertising “genuine Negro fun!” but never believing their music was authentic, the leftist collectors believed.
+In the rural South, leftists imagined, far from industrialization and commercialization, songs and tunes never exploited for capitalists’ greed continued to flourish, sustained by the collective genius of the people themselves, in opposition to crass pop cranked out for filthy lucre to dull the class-consciousness of the urban proletariat.
+Where the blackface impresarios were theater producers, sideshow barkers, musical appropriators, and unabashed carnies — they advertised “genuine Negro fun!” but never believed their music was authentic — the leftist collectors believed.
 They went south to study and preserve the people’s music.

 Sheer strangeness made traditional Southerners naturally fascinating to the educated urbanites who now encountered them, and traditional music was indeed full of mystery and beauty.
 Collectors recorded and bore specimens northward to be catalogued by the Archive of Folk Song, released in albums of 78′s by the Library of Congress (many leftists worked there during the New Deal era), and snapped up by urban bohemians.

-Lead Belly wasn’t, in the end, what communists had in mind as a representative of the people’s music.
+Lead Belly wasn’t, in the end, what communists had in mind for the people’s music.
 Aunt Molly Jackson did sing about union organizing, but she had that shrill hillbilly voice that cuts granite.
-Urban audiences liked to imagine folk singing as lilting, haunting.
+Urban audiences liked to imagine folk singing as lilting, haunting, Elizabethan.
 They didn’t find Aunt Molly’s singing very pretty.
 She ended up running a New York restaurant.